Defining Armor-Piercing Ammunition in California

 - Incarceration of up to three years

 A weapons charges lawyer in Los Angeles can provide you with more information about both misdemeanor and felony accusations.
-Reach out to us at (310) 997-4688.
-Our team at the Simmrin Law Group can provide you with the legal advice that you want.
+Our team at the Simmrin Law Group can provide you with the legal advice you need.

 Firearm Ownership and a PC 30315 Conviction